2021-fall-comp-705-805/django-project-nwc1020/TASKS.md

 - [x] get online storage solution put up for heroku deployment

 - [x] setup mailgun to be able to actually send out emails - note for this, i was able to get it working but due to me not having a domain to spare for mailgun, i have to use the sandbox which requires me to manually specify who i can send out emails to, so while it works it only works on who i specify

+- [x] Have a way for users to set a default airport of their choice (starting with 5-6 major airports)